Back to backlinks from

 How to Get Backlinks from News Websites

-A practical playbook for founders who want editorial backlinks from news sites: three frameworks that don't require a PR agency, plus the pitch template journalists actually respond to.
+A playbook for founders who want editorial backlinks from news sites: three frameworks without a PR agency, plus the pitch template journalists respond to.

 How to Get Backlinks from News Websites